mrdekk/swuild/README.md

 Swift build system (aka CI scripts with Swift language)

+### Pronunciation

+Transcription (IPA): /swɪld/
+Approximate Russian pronunciation: свИлд

+How it sounds:
+- sw — as in words swim, sweet
+- ɪ — short vowel sound, as in words bild, sit, milk
+- ld — as in words build, child, wold

+Example rhyme: This word would rhyme with swift (quickly) and build (to construct).

 In early development, no promises yet...

 But if you're interested, star the project or file issues with your suggestions.
 Or maybe you could make some PRs to extend the functionality.
 I will be very grateful.